 must be corrected promptly and with due prominence.

 If, after an appropriate investigation, an item proves to be fraudulent, it should be retracted.
 The retraction should be clearly identifiable to readers and indexing systems.

 Relations with journal owners and publishers.

-The relationship of Editors to publishers and owners is often complex but should in each case be based firmly on the principle of Editorial independence.
-Notwithstanding the economic and political realities of their journals, Editors should make decisions on which articles to publish based on quality and suitability for readers rather than for immediate financial or political gain.
+The relationship of Editors to publishers and owners is based firmly on the principle of Editorial independence.
+Notwithstanding the economic and political realities of their journals, Editors make decisions on which articles to publish based on quality and suitability for readers rather than for immediate financial or political gain.

 Editors should have declared policies on advertising in relation to the content of the journal and on processes for publishing supplements.

 Misleading advertisements must be refused, and Editors must be willing to publish criticisms, according to the same criteria used for material in the rest of the journal.